WeisongZhao/rl_positivity_sim/README.md

 ## Summary and outlook
 Admittedly, the reasonable usage of prior knowledge is a prerequisite for the method to really apply to the biological applications.
 Unreasonable parameters do lead to less-than-ideal results.
 - For example, infinitely increasing the parameter of sparsity will turn the whole picture into zero.
 The loss function will be equal to the `L1 norm` only.
+- See also the following specific simulation example:

 <p align="center">
 <img src='./IMG/n2-100.png' width=600>